-Prerequisite: BBSQ 4031 or equivalent, BBSQ 4030 or equivalent, and previous course addressing neurological bases of speech.
-The purpose of this course is to provide a detailed study of acquired and progressive disorders of the motor speech system.
-We will explore motor speech disorders from neurological, theoretical and clinical perspectives.
+The purpose of this course is to provide a strong foundation in assessment and management of motor speech disorders in children and adults.
+We will explore acquired and progressive disorders of the motor speech system from neurological, theoretical, and clinical perspectives.
+Clinical research in the field will be reviewed and best assessment and management/treatment practices will be discussed.
 For doctoral students, the course will also address the development of their dissertation study (literature review, research questions, design).
-Doctoral students must ask for permission from the instructor to be in the course.
+Doctoral students must ask the instructor for permission to be in the course.
+Success in this course requires a strong foundation in speech science (or equivalent, e.g., an acoustic phonetics class) and knowledge of neurological bases of speech production -Prerequisites: BBSQ 4030 or equivalent, and previous course on neurological bases of speech.